How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 14. Real-Life Classroom Language

 Why it works: Grammar isn't just for tests — it's for life.
-When students learn structures they need to participate, they participate more, producing more language and more grammar growth.
+When students learn the structures they need to participate, they participate more.
+That participation produces more language.
+More language produces more grammar growth.
+It's a virtuous cycle.

-Example: Week one teach "Can I...?" and "May I...?" plus five common requests.
-By week two, no more "Bathroom?" — full sentences only.
+Example: Week one I teach "Can I...?" and "May I...?" plus five common classroom requests.
+Students role-play them.
+By week two I won't accept "Bathroom?" — I make them ask in a full sentence.
+Painful at first, transformative by November.

 Best for: All levels, especially newcomers and emerging learners.